ldalrymple1/JavaScript30-1/readme.md

 ## Day 15 - LocalStorage
 Halfway there!
 Good to go over my understanding of local storage and just keep going over more key concepts of vanilla javascript.

+## Day 16 - Mouse Move Shadow
+Cool CSS and something I will definitely be using in future projects.